Seeed-Studio/ModelAssistant/docs/tutorials/training/yolo.md

 ## Training Model

-Training the model requires using our previously configured SSCMA working environment, if you follow our [Installation](../../introduction/installation.md) guide using Conda to install [SSCMA](https://github.com/Seeed-Studio/SSCMA) in a virtual environment named `sscma`, please first make sure that you are currently in the virtual environment.
+Training the model requires using our previously configured ModelAssistant working environment, if you follow our [Installation](../../introduction/installation.md) guide using Conda to install [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) in a virtual environment named `sscma`, please first make sure that you are currently in the virtual environment.

-Then, in the [SSCMA](https://github.com/Seeed-Studio/SSCMA) project root directory, we execute the following command to train a Swfit-YOLO digital meter detection model.
+Then, in the [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) project root directory, we execute the following command to train a Swfit-YOLO digital meter detection model.

 ```sh
 python3 tools/train.py \